drausin/libri/deploy/cloud/README.md

 ## Monitoring

-If using minikube, get the Grafana service address
+If using Minikube, get the Grafana service address

     $ minikube service grafana --url
     http://192.168.99.100:30300